 So remember: Stop trying—and start doing!

-If you’d like to work on the difference between sentiment and orientation, give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to work on the difference between sentiment and orientation, don’t hesitate to contact me.
 I look forward to speaking with you.